pradyphysics/pradyphysics/README.md

+This is my first Git Repository
+Author: prady

 - 👋 Hi, I’m @pradyphysics
 - 👀 I’m interested in developing and learning codes in Astrophysics.
 Specifically, my current interest is codes related to different aspects of neutron stars, gravitational waves, etc.
 - 🌱 I’m currently learning to develop codes in python.
 I am a beginner.